matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ![Formula for arithmetic mean](/Course-Content/Images/Equations/arithmetic-mean.png)

-In statistics, the artithmetic mean is often denoted by the variable y with a bar over it, pronounced "y-bar".
+In statistics, the arithmetic mean is often denoted by the variable y with a bar over it, pronounced "y-bar".
 The variable n in statistics is used to denote the number of observations.
-The Σ is the Greek letter sigma and in mathematics, it is used to mean that you add together all of its terms.
+The Σ is the Greek letter sigma and in mathematics, it is used to mean that you add together all its terms.
 For our example of statistics student grades, the arithmetic mean would be calculated as:

 ![Arithmetic mean of student grades](/Course-Content/Images/Equations/arithmetic-mean-student-grades.png)